MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/access-control/role-based-access-control.md

 The following table outlines the roles and permissions available at each scope.

 The **Permissions** column displays the access granted to each role.
-The **Dependencies** column lists the prerequisite roles required to obtain the given role in that row.
-For example, to be a Table Admin, you must first be a Database User.
-When there are multiple roles listed in the dependencies column, only one of them is required.
+The **Dependencies** column lists the minimum roles required to obtain the role in that row.
+For example, to become a Table Admin, you must first have a role like Database User or a role that includes the permissions of Database User, such as Database Admin or AllDatabasesAdmin.
+When multiple roles are listed in the **Dependencies** column, only one of them is needed to obtain the role.
 The **Manage** column offers ways to add or remove role principals.

 |Scope|Role|Permissions|Dependencies|Manage|
 |--|--|--|--|